OpenA3XX/opena3xx.documentation/README.md

 ### Current stages

-We are nearing the point of an initial 'stable' release for the software.
+We are nearing the point of an initial 'stable' release for the software which at the moment it's on-hold.
-Our 3D design work is going through the finishing touches, and prototypes will be manufactured soon.
-The PCB hardware is very nearly finished, and some boards have already been produced and assembled ready for testing.
+Our 3D design work (Overhead Panel for now) is going through the finishing touches, and prototypes will be manufactured soon.
+The PCB hardware is very nearly finished.
 The community documentation and presentation is what you're reading now, and is constantly being updated.

 All of our current work is free to be seen on the [OpenA3XX](https://github.com/OpenA3XX) project GitHub repos.